 Deficiencies in antioxidants such as vitamin C (which is found in high amounts in cruciferous vegetables, bell peppers, and leafy greens), vitamin E (Annatto-E by Designs for Health), beta-carotene (a vitamin A precursor), and the minerals selenium and manganese, often result due to poor vegetable digestion.

 Folate is another important nutrient that can become depleted when vegetables aren’t properly absorbed.
 Common sources of folate include broccoli, asparagus, avocado, spinach, and Brussels sprouts.
 Getting enough folate from food sources is particularly important for those with the MTHFR gene variation, and can become challenging when veggie digestion is compromised.

 Another clue that vegetables are not being properly digested is when vegetable fibers are found in stool samples.
-My collegues used to ask this question of their clients, but never did formal tracking, so out of curiosity, I asked my collegues to ask their clients via a survey about digestive health.
+My colleagues used to ask this question of their clients, but never did formal tracking, so out of curiosity, I asked my colleagues to ask their clients via a survey about digestive health.
 Ninety-eight people answered the survey, and 82 percent of the clients that they surveyed stated that they had visible plant fibers in their stool.
 (While this can be easily seen with the naked eye, it can also be confirmed more objectively through stool testing, such as the GI-MAP by Diagnostic Solutions.

 Solutions for Vegetable Digestion

 I’d like to share some strategies to help you overcome veggie digestion issues so that you can help your gut heal, eliminate your symptoms, and prevent nutrient depletions.

 As I mentioned earlier, due to their high fiber content, vegetables tend to be the most difficult to digest when in raw form.
 However, there are ways of preparing vegetables that may help with digestion and nutrient absorption: